-Some of my favorite memories from Semester at Sea weren’t necessarily the time spent in countries, but rather the fun had aboard ship: Sea Olympics, intramurals, Halloween, Neptune Day…and the talent show.
+Some of my favorite memories from Semester at Sea weren’t necessarily the time spent in countries, but rather the fun had aboard ship: Sea Olympics, intramurals, Halloween, Neptune Day … and the Semester at Sea talent show.
 Oh wait, I neglected to tell you that we entered the talent show?
 But of course we did.
 The Field and Admin Offices from the Fall 2011 voyage had a particular affinity for being in the spotlight, so we took advantage of having all eyes on the ship on us.
 Luckily, our work study students were keen on participating, too—safety in numbers, you know, especially when faced with potentially making a fool out of yourself in front of more than 700 people.

 Originally, we were going to do the Christmas routine from Mean Girls, but then figured getting candy cane costumes would just be too difficult.
 I mean, obviously, finding Lady Gaga clothing in the middle of the Pacific was so much easier…heh.